dapr/cli/docs/reference/dapr-invoke.md

 ## Description

-Invokes a Dapr app with an optional payload (deprecated, use invokePost)
+Invokes a Dapr app with an optional payload

 ## Usage